Consider this NPRExBulletin - ExBulletin

 Send us an email to [email protected].

-This episode was produced by Noah Caldwell.
-He was published by Adam Raney and Courtney Dorning.
+This episode was produced by Connor Donevan.
+He was published by Courtney Dorning.
 Our executive producer is Sami Yenigun.

 |